 Entity Catalog.
 Keeping track of millions or billions of entities is no simple task.
 It doesn’t help that a single organization might have to deal with thousands of different entity types, including physical assets like vehicles and personnel, and intangible ones like locations and information assets.
 MongoDB makes it easy to store the right information about any type of entity, and access that information quickly.

 Healthcare Record Management.
-Healthcare records, from patient documents to procedure information, are some of the most complex and rich data in government records.
-A single data set can hold some records with tens of fields and others with thousands of fields.
-MongoDB provides a flexible platform for aggregating, storing, exposing and analyzing this data in one data store, helping reduce system sprawl and data dispersion and increasing operational efficiency.
+Healthcare records can be some of the most complex and rich data that governments handle.
+A single data set can hold some records with tens of fields and others with thousands of fields, and contain everything from patient documents to procedure information.
+MongoDB can help you to aggregate, store, and expose this data easily and securely.

 Will LaForest, MongoDB